Harry Hodson: The Mercers

+From 1927, aged 21, Hodson was a freeman of the Mercers' Company by right of patrimony.
+He was a member of the Mercers’ Court from 1960.
+He became Master of the company in July 1964.
+He remained active on it until a few months before his death.
 The Mercers’ Company as the premier livery company in the City of London, founded in 1394, is focused on philanthropy.
 Its history dating back over 700 years had philanthropy as the common thread.
 The Mercers, that is, merchants, dealers in high-valued products like cloth-of-gold, had lost even by Tudor times most or all of their functions as regulators of trade in the City of London.
 It has had famous Masters such as Richard Whittington, Henry Colet and Thomas Gresham and others going back centuries.
 It aims to distribute £10 million annually to charitable causes mostly in London, Norfolk and the Northeast of England.
 Each year it supports around 180 individual organisations.

 Whilst its connection to its original trade has diminished over time, it maintains centuries-old links with Associated Schools & Colleges, the British Armed Forces, Church Livings, the City of London Corporation and other livery companies.
 Although the time spent was voluntary, Hodson recalls that by the time he reached the chair, the work of the Master was starting to get heavier than in the past.
 He reckoned the Master Mercer has duties that fill half of normal working hours each week, not counting evening engagements, which were frequent for the Master of the premier livery company.

 In the process he had a minor heart attack but was soon able to continue his work, while directing the activities of the Ditchley Foundation(see below).

-Hodson led the enormous initiative over some years (with David Vermont and Rt Rev Richard Chartres) that was responsible for the reestablishment of Gresham College as an independent entity.